 before performing steps that do not use previous summaries.
 This is important especially when verifying a new benchmark, as the summaries of previously verified benchmarks must be removed.

-HiFrog uses the CProver framework.
+HiFrog uses the CPROVER framework for pre-processing of C and translation to goto-program.
 All loops and a recursive function calls in the program should be unrolled using the command line --unwind <N>, where <N> is the number of loop iterations and the recursive depth.
 Any non-dened function is used to draw random values of an Integer, and any declared-only function is used to draw random values of a specic type (commonly denoted as nondet_Int(), nondet_Long(), etc.).
 The assumptions on the code for the verification process are given using __CPROVER assume() notation, and thus, we can limit the values of non-deterministically chosen variables to a specic range or interval.

 Basic Functionality of HiFrog